ivarsrb/RendeRays/README.md

 where *'translation'* describes the box center in 3d space, *'half_size'* defines half-size of the box, and *'color'* describes it's appearance.  *Axis-aligned* means that edges of the cube are always paralel to axis of coordinate system.
+## TODOs
+- Add point light.
+- Add triangle as renderable.
+- Add ability to save images as *.jpg* and *.png* files.
+- Add orthographic camera type.
+- Add material system for renderables.
+## Author
+Designed and developed by @ivarsrb